 These are the rules.
 Quite simply they are the Tour Divide Rules, which have become the standard for many self supported bikepacking events.

-The American Trail Race is based on one guiding principle: Cycle the American Trail Race, as fast as possible in a solo (or tandem), self-supported fashion.
+The American Trail Race is based on one guiding principle: Cycle the American Trail Race, as fast as possible in a solo or (tandem or paired) self-supported fashion.

 Who: Any determined cyclist may challenge the American Trail Race at any time, in either direction, to qualify for the American Trail Race General Classification.
 We place emphasis on the Westbound route, especially during the months closer to June, due to weather constraints.